A recipe for pancakes in Metric

 by Miquel Hudin | 20-01-2010

-It’s true that pancakes are not so common in The Europe and that being the case, there are next to no recipes using metric measurements which aren’t actually recipes for crepes in disguise.
-Every time I try to make pancakes when at the in‐laws, things go a bit, well, screwy when I try to convert the measures since the American/British standard system is crap, nonsensical, and doesn’t convert well in to a base ten system.
+I’ve found in The Europe that there are next to no pancake recipes using metric measurements which aren’t actually recipes for crepes in disguise.
+Every time I tried to make pancakes when at the in-laws, things went a bit, well, screwy.
 Because of this, I finally sat down and properly weighed and measured everything in metric from a base pancake recipe that I happen to like a great deal and have expanded upon.

 Let me just add that I’ve found out after the fact that if you’re making these in Europe the flour is a massive problem.
 Flours in Europe and the US are considerably different from one another and this recipe is based on US flour.
 If in Europe, first off, you will need cake or pastry flour, not bread flour.
 Secondly, you might need to add in gluten although I’m still messing around with this.
 Lastly, you will probably need to increase the baking powder amount by 10‐15% and cut the milk by 10%.
 Again, I am still working with this.
 Let me emphasize that when in the US, this recipe works perfectly as‐is.